top of page

 Damon Coppola is an emergency and risk management global thought leader.
 He has guided the development of programs and policy from the most local communities to the national government level in countries throughout the Americas, Europe, Asia, and the Pacific, as well as for regional and international organizations including the United Nations and the World Bank.
 He also provides programmatic and planning assistance to major private-sector clients, nonprofit organizations, and academic institutions, including enterprise risk management and private sector involvement in disasters.

 Mr. Coppola is a recognized specialist in emergency management training and education, having developed and co-developed higher education and professional training programs for the FEMA Emergency Management Institute and for the Department of Homeland Security National Training and Education Division.
-In addition to this work, Mr. Coppola serves as an adjunct faculty member at Loma Linda University in California where he teaches various courses on risk and emergency management, homeland security, and disaster risk reduction.
+In addition to this work, Mr. Coppola serves as an adjunct faculty member at the University of South Carolina Arnold School of Public Health where he teaches on the topic of community disaster resilience.

 Mr. Coppola holds a Master of Engineering Management (MEM) in Crisis, Emergency, and Risk Management from the George Washington University School of Engineering and Applied Science, and was awarded the Associate in Risk Management (ARM) professional certification by the American Institute for Chartered Property Casualty Underwriters.